SkullGaming31/DragonBot/README.md

 * [ ] Ticket System
 * [ ] Warning System
 * [ ] Github Integration
-* [ ] detect tweets by Overlay Expert and send them to announcments with everyone tag!
+* [ ] detect tweets by Overlay Expert and send them to announcments with @everyone tag!

 ## Bugs